Academic program review

 APR FAQs

-The following are frequently asked questions by participants going through the Academic Program Review process.
-If you have a question and don't see it listed here, please call or email the UPRA office.
+The following are frequently asked questions by participants going through the APR process.
+If you have a question and don't see it listed here, please email: [email protected].

-The unit under review will pay travel expenses, lodging, and an honorarium for each out-of-town visitor.
+The unit under review will pay travel expenses, lodging and an honorarium for each out-of-town visitor.
 The unit under review will pay the local community member/recent graduate an honorarium as well as cover business-related meals.
-The unit under review is also responsible for covering funding for any (optional) entertainment, receptions, or other social functions.
+A common honorarium amount is between $1,500–$2,000.

-Read more about the site visit schedule arrangement and coordination in our manual.
+Read more about the site visit schedule arrangement and coordination in the “Phase 3: Site visit and site visit report” section of the ASU APR Manual.

 The unit under review is responsible for making hotel reservations, ground transportation to and from the hotel and airport, as well as making sure that the visitors are escorted to and from the scheduled meetings and activities while visiting campus.
 The visitor should make his/her own airline reservation and transportation to and from home to the airport.
 Visitors should submit original travel receipts to the unit for reimbursement.

-This is up to the unit as to whether they want to take the visitors out for each meal.
-However, scheduling the meals may make it easier to fit in all other required meetings—meetings with different faculty, administrators, students, alumni, and community members, as well as touring facilities (see the sample of Site Visit Schedule, Appendix 6.)
-Keep in mind that the visitors need time amongst themselves for discussion and preparation for the site visit report as well, which could be at dinner one evening or breakfast the next morning.
+The unit covers all business expenses for the visit, including a per diem for any meals not provided during meetings.
+It is up to the unit to decide which meals are provided; however, scheduling the meals as meetings might make it easier to fit in all the required discussions — meetings with different faculty, administrators, students, alumni and community members, as well as touring facilities (see the sample of Site Visit Schedule, Appendix 6.)
+Keep in mind that the visitors need time amongst themselves for discussion and preparation for the site visit report, which could be scheduled during mealtimes without ASU attendees.

 Yes, the UPRA office sets the times for the entry and exit meetings.
-The entry meeting should always be scheduled for 8:30 a.m. of the first day and the exit meeting at 2:30 p.m. in the afternoon on the second day.
-On occasion, the UPRA may be able to accommodate a slight time change.
-Please check with the UPRA office.
+The entry meeting is generally scheduled for 8:30–9:15 a.m. on the first day and the exit meeting at 2:30–3:30 p.m. in the afternoon on the second day.
+On occasion, the UPRA Office may be able to accommodate a slight time change.

-The entry meeting attendees: UPRA Officer, the Dean, UPRA Associate Director, and the head of the unit
+The entry meeting attendees: university ALO, UPRA director, the unit's dean and the head of the unit.

-The exit meeting attendees: UPRA Officer, the Dean, and the UPRA Associate Director.
+The exit meeting attendees: university ALO (unless requested otherwise by the dean), UPRA director and the unit's dean.
 The dean will determine if any additional attendees are to be included in the exit meeting.
 Visitors usually offer preliminary findings at the exit meeting.

 These meetings can also be scheduled in the Fulton Center if the unit has difficulty finding available rooms within their location.
-If you would like these meetings to be held in the Fulton Center, the UPRA office can assist with scheduling them.
+If you would like these meetings to be held in the Fulton Center, [email protected] can assist with scheduling.

 Recent graduate/community nominees should have:

-Also, you can check with UOEEE for results from the student surveys to assist you with placement outcomes for your undergraduate and graduate students.
+Units can also check with UOEEE for results from the student surveys to assist with placement outcomes for undergraduate and graduate students.

 Other curriculum offerings would be offerings that were not standard classes, etc. For instance, if the unit uses internships to give your students experience that is not graded but teaches them other necessary skills.